Bi-Temporal Indexing

 Section titled “Revision Consistency”- Revisions are strictly increasing

-- Each batch gets a unique revision
+- Each transaction gets a unique revision

 - Queries at a revision see a consistent snapshot